Manage inactive mailboxes in Exchange Online

 If another employee takes on the job responsibilities of the departed employee, or if another person needs access to the contents of the inactive mailbox, you can restore (or merge) the contents of the inactive mailbox to an existing mailbox.
 When you restore an inactive mailbox, the contents are copied to another mailbox.
 The inactive mailbox is preserved and remains an inactive mailbox.
 The inactive mailbox can still be searched using eDiscovery, its contents can be restored to another mailbox, or it can be recovered or deleted at a later date.
 For step-by-step procedures, see Restore an inactive mailbox in Exchange Online.

 If you no longer need to preserve the contents of an inactive mailbox, you can permanently delete the inactive mailbox by removing the hold.
-If the mailbox was deleted more than 30 days ago, the mailbox will be marked for permanent deletion after you remove the hold, and mailbox items will become non-recoverable.
-If the mailbox was deleted within the last 30 days, you can still restore the mailbox after removing the hold.
+If the mailbox was deleted more than 30 days ago, the mailbox will be marked for permanent deletion after you remove the hold, and the mailbox will become non-recoverable.
+If the mailbox was deleted within the last 30 days, you can still recover the mailbox after removing the hold.
 For step-by-step procedures for removing a hold to permanently delete an inactive mailbox, see Remove a hold from an inactive mailbox in Exchange Online.